 Signs & Symptoms

-Mucoceles usually occur on the lower lip and inner part of the cheek, as these are frequent areas of injury in the mouth, but they can occur anywhere inside the mouth.
-A mucocele typically is a single bump with a slight bluish or normal skin color, varying in size from 1/2 to 1 inch, and it is soft and painless.
+Mucoceles usually occur on the lower lip and inner part of the cheek, as these are frequent areas of mouth trauma, but they can occur anywhere inside the mouth.
+A mucocele is usually a single bump with a slight bluish or normal skin color, varying in size from 1/2 to 1 inch, and it is soft and painless.
 A mucocele may appear suddenly, while a mucus-retention cyst may slowly enlarge.

 Many mucoceles will go away on their own in 3–6 weeks.
 Mucus-retention cysts often last longer.
 Avoid the habit of chewing or sucking on the lips or cheek when these lesions are present.